corda/corda/docs/source/tutorial-cordapp.rst

 Corda nodes can be run on separate machines with little additional configuration to the above instructions.

-When you have successfully ran the ``deployNodes`` gradle task, choose which nodes you would like to run on separate machines.
+When you have successfully run the ``deployNodes`` gradle task, choose which nodes you would like to run on separate machines.
 Copy the folders for those nodes from ``build/nodes`` to the other machines.
 Make sure that you set the ``networkMapAddress`` property in ``node.conf`` to the correct hostname:port where the network map service node is hosted.